rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-ios-sdk.md

 ## Opt-out

-You can provide the ability to the user (for example, EU user) to opt-out from tracking activity, using the below `optOut` API snippet.
-Opt-out could be set to `YES` or `NO` to enable or disable tracking activities.
+You can provide the ability to the user (for example, EU user) to opt-out from tracking the activity, using the below `optOut` API snippet.
+Opt-out could be set to `YES` or `NO` to disable or enable tracking user activity.
 This flag persists across device reboots.

 {% tabs %}
 {% tab title="Objective-C" %}